 Information about funding and scholarships can be found on the University of Bristol Law School fees and funding webpages.
 This includes information about the Law School's Think Big about Global Justice Scholarships, open to international postgraduate students.

 Further information on funding for prospective UK and international postgraduate students.

-Graduating from a world-leading law school* opens doors in a variety of sectors.
+Graduating from Bristol opens doors in a variety of sectors.
 The content and approach to teaching on this LLM will develop and deepen your understanding of law, innovation and technology, whilst building many transferable skills.